-- Home visitors shall document the completion go the ESSS Home Inventory within 90 days of enrollment and at least annually thereafter. - Home visitors shall seek to ensure that each family is connected with a pediatric medical home and other community services as appropriate. - Each participating child will be assessed using an age-appropriate developmental screening tool (e.g. Ages and Stages 3, Ages and Stages SE-2, Brigance, DIAL-3, or other validated, approved screening tool).
-If a Local Partnership wishes to use a developmental screening tool other than Ages and Stages 3, Ages and Stages SE-2, they must receive special permission from the SC First Steps Director of Parenting.
+- Each participating child will be assessed using an age-appropriate developmental screening tool (e.g. Ages and Stages 3, Ages and Stages SE-2, Brigance, DIAL-3, or other validated, approved screening tool).
+If a Local Partnership wishes to use a developmental screening tool other than Ages and Stages 3, Ages and Stages SE-2, they must receive special permission from the SC First Steps Director of Parenting. - If the score indicates that the child's development is on track, the home visitor shall continue program offerings as scheduled, communicate with parents/guardians about the child's development, and offer activities for continued development. - If a child's score(s) fall in the monitoring range, as indicated by the screening tool, and/or if there is a parental concern on the screening, the home visitor will recommend activities to assist with the areas of possible concern, continue monitoring the child's development, and rescreen the child within 6 months.

-- If the score indicates that the child's development is on track, the home visitor shall continue program offerings as scheduled, communicate with parents/guardians about the child's development, and offer activities for continued development. - If a child's score(s) fall in the monitoring range, as indicated by the screening tool, and/or if there is a parental concern on the screening, the home visitor will recommend activities to assist with the areas of possible concern, continue monitoring the child's development, and rescreen the child within 6 months. - If the screening indicates a possible delay, the home visitor shall collaborate with parents/guardians to seek the consensual provision of these results to: (a) the child's pediatric care provider, and (b) either BabyNet (ages 0-3) or the child's zoned school district and Disabilities and Special Needs Board (ages 3-5) for additional diagnostic evaluation. - At least 80% of child participants should be screened within 90 days of enrollment. - Partnerships and their home visitors shall ensure active collaboration with other parenting and family support services in their communities, refer families to these services as necessary, and follow up as feasible to ensure that appropriate connections have been established.
+- If the screening indicates a possible delay, the home visitor shall collaborate with parents/guardians to seek the consensual provision of these results to: (a) the child's pediatric care provider, and (b) either BabyNet (ages 0-3) or the child's zoned school district and Disabilities and Special Needs Board (ages 3-5) for additional diagnostic evaluation. - At least 80% of child participants should be screened within 90 days of enrollment. - Partnerships and their home visitors shall ensure active collaboration with other parenting and family support services in their communities, refer families to these services as necessary, and follow up as feasible to ensure that appropriate connections have been established.
 Active and sustained efforts to connect client families to pediatric medical homes shall be a priority. - Screenings and referrals based on screening results shall be entered into the FSDC within 7 days of screening and/or referral.

-- Home visitors shall utilize risk factors to refer and connect families to services that they may need or want to strengthen their families and provide optimal development for their preschool children.
-In addition, home visitors shall also use the ESSS Home Inventory to refer/link families to additional interventions as necessary and beneficial either simultaneously or as part of a planned, multi-year service continuum. - Given the risk factor profile of families served by First Steps, it is expected that most families will be connected to services in addition to this program.
+- Home visitors shall utilize readiness risk factors to refer and connect families to services that they need may need or want to strengthen their families and provide optimal development for their preschool children. - Given the risk factor profile of families served by First Steps, it is expected that most families will be connected to services in addition to this program.
 Pre-existing connections made prior to the family's involvement with First Steps may count toward this standard. - 70% of families served must have at least one successful connection per program year. - Attempted and successful connections (interventions and referrals) shall be entered into the FSDC within 7 days of the connection, and within 7 days of follow-up.
 Pre-existing connections should be entered within 7 days of client entry into the program.